zzliu93-debug/FocuSD/README.md

 - Todos, daily notes, archives, appearance settings, and other frontend state are stored in `localStorage` by default.
 - After configuring a save directory, today's content can be written to a local Markdown file named `YYYY-MM-DD.md`.
-- Clipboard history and AI agent state files are stored in the app data directory.
+- Clipboard history and Codex state files are stored in the app data directory.
-- The AI agent status light reads `%APPDATA%\com.focusd.island\agent-status.json` and marker files in the same directory.
+- The Codex status light reads `%APPDATA%\com.focusd.island\agent-status.json` and marker files in the same directory.
 - Launch-at-startup uses the current Windows user registry path: `HKCU\Software\Microsoft\Windows\CurrentVersion\Run`.

 ## Project Structure